JSR47/lseg-chatbot-frontend/README.md

 ### `To run the docker container.`/
 docker run -d -p 3000:80 jsr47/lseg-chat-bot-frontend:latest

+### `To run the application.`/
+After starting the backend and the frontend go to the web browser and type "http://localhost:3000/"

 ### `npm start`

 Runs the app in the development mode.\